spf13/viper/README.md

 `AutomaticEnv` is a powerful helper especially when combined with `SetEnvPrefix`.
 When called, Viper will check for an environment variable any time a `viper.Get` request is made.
 It will apply the following rules.
-It will check for a environment variable with a name matching the key uppercased and prefixed with the `EnvPrefix` if set.
+It will check for an environment variable with a name matching the key uppercased and prefixed with the `EnvPrefix` if set.

 `SetEnvKeyReplacer` allows you to use a `strings.Replacer` object to rewrite Env